Do you find yourself traveling often, perhaps for work or pleasure?

 Chase Sapphire Preferred(SM) Card

-When you book airfare through Chase’s Ultimate Rewards(SM) site you use 20% fewer points.
+When you book airfare, car rentals, cruises, and hotels through Chase’s Ultimate Rewards(SM) site you use 20% fewer points.
 When you use your card outside of the United States there are no foreign transaction fees.
-When you use your card to book airfare and hotels through Ultimate Rewards(SM) your get 2X the points (oh, and when you call to book you get an actual person, not a prompt).
+Use your card to book airfare and hotels through Ultimate Rewards(SM) and get 2X the points (oh, and when you call to book you get an actual person, not a prompt).

 Finally

-Remember - In order to truly get the most from a travel rewards card you should not be carrying high-APR debt.
+Remember – In order to truly get the most from a travel rewards card you should not be carrying high-APR debt.
+You’re a smart credit user, remember?
 Once you start paying interest on credit card debt you quickly eat into any credit card travel rewards you may be earning.

 “Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.”